 At one point, I felt the needed to go back to Italy and stay close to my family

-For a while I stayed home working on a new personal project (again, with Emanuele), a TV series for kids with the Puppets as protagonists
+For a while I stayed home working on a new personal project (with an other collogue), a TV series for kids with the Puppets as protagonists

 We created the Opening Theme (whatch it here), the scripts of some episodes, a pilot episode and a super detailed graphic bible